DocumaticAI/CodeClarity/README.md

 - [InCoder 6B parameter model: A Generative Model for Code Infilling and Synthesis](https://huggingface.co/facebook/incoder-6B)

-# Internals
+## Internals of docker API

-#CodeClarity is designed to be a simple, modular dockerized python application that can be used to optain dense vector representations of natrual language code queries, and source code jointly to empower semantic search of codebases.
+CodeClarity is designed to be a simple, modular dockerized python application that can be used to optain dense vector representations of natrual language code queries, and source code jointly to empower semantic search of codebases.

 It is comprised of a lightweight, async fastapi application running on a guicorn webserver.
 On startup, any of the supported models will be injected into the container, converted to an optimized serving format, and run on a REST API.